-Compliance, as an independent 2nd LoD control function, establishes an overarching US Compliance Framework and overseeing the coordination of 1st LoD and 2nd LoD efforts to manage compliance risk.
-Compliance 2nd LoD roles include:
+Compliance, as an independent 2LoD control function, establishes an overarching US Compliance Framework and overseeing the coordination of 1LoD and 2LoD efforts to manage compliance risk.
+Compliance's 2LoD roles include:

-- Acting as a trusted advisor in providing review and challenge to the 1st LoDs and 2nd LoDs regarding their compliance risk management responsibilities, including operating in an ethical and lawful manner and safeguarding DB's integrity and reputation, and regarding existing and emerging Rules, and Findings pertaining to Compliance risks. - Providing training and education to all LoDs and coordinating related training provided by all other LoDs regarding Compliance risks. - Testing, monitoring, and assessing the existence and effectiveness of Level 1 controls to manage compliance risk and monitoring remediation of identified issues. - Establishing policies applicable to all LoDs to promote Compliance risk management. - Developing a risk appetite with respect to Compliance areas of coverage for DB USA Corp., which is approved by senior management. - Making recommendations to senior management and applicable governance bodies regarding the adoption and implementation of Compliance Risk Appetite. - Monitoring and reporting to senior management and applicable governance bodies regarding, conformance with Compliance Risk Appetite. - Providing Compliance oversight of the 1st LoD and 2nd LoD units' design and implementation of Compliance risk related processes and controls required by this framework across DB USA Corp. - Promoting, in partnership with the business, an enterprise-wide culture of compliance.
+- Acting as a trusted advisor in providing review and challenge to the 1LoDs and 2LoDs regarding their compliance risk management responsibilities, including operating in an ethical and lawful manner and safeguarding DB's integrity and reputation, and regarding existing and emerging Rules, and Findings pertaining to compliance risks. - Providing training and education to all LoDs regarding Compliance risks and coordinating related training provided by all other LoDs. - Testing, monitoring, and assessing the existence and effectiveness of Level 1 controls to manage compliance risk and monitoring remediation of identified issues. - Establishing policies applicable to all LoDs to promote compliance risk management. - Developing a risk appetite with respect to Compliance areas of coverage for DB USA Corp., which is approved by senior management. - Making recommendations to senior management and applicable governance bodies regarding the adoption and implementation of Compliance Risk Appetite. - Monitoring and reporting to senior management and applicable governance bodies regarding, conformance with Compliance Risk Appetite. - Providing Compliance oversight of the 1LoD and 2LoD units' design and implementation of processes and controls required by the Compliance Framework across DB USA Corp. - Promoting, in partnership with the business, an enterprise-wide culture of compliance.